California Law Prohibits Gender-Based Discrimination in Public Schools

 - Official Records

 The District shall change a student’s official records to reflect a change in legal name or gender upon receipt of documentation that such legal name and/or gender have been changed pursuant to California legal requirements.
+(See link to change request form below.)

 - Restroom Accessibility